vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 With these automations you can make the next notifications and/or announcements when the oven ...

-* reaches his preset temperature.
+* reaches its preset temperature.
 <img src="/ideas/images/notification.jpg" alt="notification" height="100px"/>

 <br>